-I’m a 4th year PhD student at the MIT Computer Science & Artificial Intelligence Lab (CSAIL), where I am a member of the Laboratory of Financial Engineering advised by Professor Andrew W. Lo.
+I’m a PhD candidate at the MIT Computer Science & Artificial Intelligence Lab (CSAIL), where I am a member of the Laboratory of Financial Engineering advised by Professor Andrew W. Lo.
 My research is supported by the MIT Presidential Fellowship and the Mathworks Engineering Fellowship.
-I’ve spent time in industry at Replicate, Adobe Research, and BlueCove Limited.
+I’ve also been fortunate to spend time at J.P.
+Morgan, BlueCove Limited, and Replicate.

 I have a SM in Computer Science from MIT and a BS in Computer Science and Philosophy from Columbia Engineering.
 While I was an undergraduate at Columbia, I worked on problems in multimodal deep learning with Carl Vondrick.
 I was also involved in the entrepreneurial ecosystem on campus.